crcdng/smart_contract_101_ligo/README.md

          PAIR } }
 ```

 What does 'compile' do?
-It transforms code written in a higher level programming language, one that is meant for humans (here: CameLIGO) into a lower level language that is meant to run on a machine (here: Michelson).
-In general, we write the code in CameLIGO, compile it to Michelson and then send the Michelson code to the Tezos blockchain, where its entry point can be called by anyone.
+It transforms code written in a higher level programming language, one that is meant for humans (here: CameLIGO) into a lower level language that is meant to run on the blockchain (here: Michelson).
+In general, we write the code in CameLIGO, compile it to Michelson and then send the Michelson code to the Tezos blockchain.
 Note that you do not need to learn Michelson, but if you want you [can dive into it here](https://tezos.gitlab.io/active/michelson.html).

 While the Command Palette in VSCode is useful for quick testing, there is a second way to run LIGO commands: the command line interface (CLI).
 To use the CLI, open a Terminal window inside VSCode `Terminal -> New Terminal`.
 This is similar to the Terminal we used above.